uofu-emb/rtos/labs/1.rtos/README.md

 #### Unit vs. Integration Testing

-Unit tests cover the smallest functional unit of your system.
+_Unit tests_ cover the smallest functional unit of your system.
 They are usually state invariant.
 Any initial state is set ahead of time to a known value, and any changes in state are solely due to the execution of the code.
-Unit tests usually have an expected output for a given input, and teh output is __asserted__ to be the expected value.
+Unit tests usually have an expected output for a given input, and the output is __asserted__ to be the expected value.
 Unit tests should have limited references to dependencies, and those dependencies either need to be controlled or __mocked__ with a simulated implementation.
 Unit tests should be automated and fast to run.

-Integration tests cover the behavior of the system in aggregate.
+_Integration tests_ cover the behavior of the system in aggregate.
 This measures interactions between units you tested via unit tests.
 Integration testing is complicated by the large scope and the integration of dependencies into the system under test.
 Integration testing is often done manually, simulated, or run on actual hardware.

 How big is a unit?
-It should be small enough that the behavior can be described in without writing a novel.
+It should be small enough that the behavior can be described without writing a novel.
 It should be large enough to be non-trivial.

 #### Test Strategies